Beverly Adams: Early life

-Adams was born in Alberta, Canada, but was a citizen of the United States.
+Adams was born in Edmonton, Alberta, Canada, but is a citizen of the United States.
 She is the daughter of Mr. and Mrs. Wayne Adams.
 Raised Roman Catholic, she moved with her family to Burbank, California after the war where, as a teen, she competed in and won beauty contests before becoming an actress.
 She began working as a model while she was a student at Valley State College.

 Adams, who initially wanted to become a doctor, had a weekend job in a dress shop while she worked during the week as secretary to a Superior Court judge in Los Angeles.
 When the dress shop had a fashion show televised, Adams modeled some of the dresses.
 An advertising man saw her modeling on that broadcast and invited her to make a commercial at a local television station.
 Ozzie Nelson was at the station at the same time, and he invited her to play a bit part in an episode of The Adventures of Ozzie and Harriet.